How Can Mindfulness Impact Your Life?

 A mindful person may display these traits, among others:

-- Hyper-awareness of their senses and the physical world around them: Someone outside who is mindful may feel the wind against their skin and take a moment to acknowledge how their skin responds.
-A mindful person may focus on telling objects apart from their distinct smells or by touching them and getting a good feel for the nuances of their textures.
-Someone who is mindful may pick apart the many sounds they hear.
-If they are listening to music, a mindful person may listen to the various pitches and instruments and offer a deeper analysis of the song.
+- Hyper-awareness of their senses and the physical world around them: A mindful person may feel the wind against their skin and take a moment to acknowledge how their skin responds.
+They may focus on telling objects apart from their distinct smells or by touching them and feeling the nuances of their textures.
+Someone who is mindful may listen closely to the many sounds they hear around them.

-- Deeper focus on the present: For a person practicing mindfulness, what they are experiencing right now is the most important thing going on, and they attempt to be hyper aware of their surroundings.
+- Deeper focus on the present: A mindful person understands that what they are experiencing right now is the most important thing, and they attempt to become deeply aware of their surroundings, sensations, or state of mind to help shift their focus away from thoughts about the past, future, or other aspects of life beyond their control.

 Many diverse groups of people have discovered the benefits of mindfulness.
 While it's not a miracle, it is a scientifically proven way to become healthier.